a-georgiou19/apgeorgiou.github.io/_pages/cv.md

 **IREROBOT Ltd, Cyprus** — *Summer Intern* (Jul 2021 - Aug 2021)

-* Collaborated in a project to upgrade and adventure park game using Arduino.
+* Collaborated in a project to upgrade an adventure park game using Arduino.
 * Responsible for the Arduino coding and hardware design.

 **Cyprus Institute** — *Summer Intern* (Jun 2020 – Jul 2020)